balzac-lang/balzac/docs/source/escrow.rst

 Assume Alice wants to buy an item from Bob.
-Since they do not trust each other, they would like to use a contract to ensure that Bob will get paid *if and only if* Alice gets her items.
+Since they do not trust each other, they would like to use a contract to ensure that Bob will get paid *if and only if* Alice gets her item.

 Assume that the needed amount to pay Bob is stored in an actual transaction redeemable by Alice.
 We model that transaction in the